DanielNeedles/echo-LUIS-bot/README.md

 Installation
 --------------
 This example program has been tested on Windows 10 with Python 3.6 and RedHat CentOS 7.2 with Python 3.6.

+WINDOWS
   Install the Python modules listed in requirements.txt and then simply copy echo-LUIS-bot to the desired destination.

+LINUX (CENTOS 7.2) Vagrant on VirtualBox
+  A Vagrant file is provided under echo-LUIS-bot directory.
+Place this file and the echo-LUIS-bot.py file in a directory and execute "vagrant up".

 Usage
 --------------